SAEON/data-portal/README.md

 # Deployment and installation

 ## Docker-compose
-From the root of the source code directory run the following shell command:
+From the root of the source code directory run the following shell command to start the services:

 ```sh
 CATALOGUE_API_ODP_CLIENT_SECRET="<secret>" \